nmusey/battlesnake/README.md

 SSH into the EC2 instance and pull the changes to the local repo, then run `sudo pm2 restart`.

 ## High Level Overview
 The server runs a single `Controller` which keeps track of individual games using `GameController`s.
 Each `GameController` looks after things like deciding a move or tracking the state of the game.

+Choosing a move is done through a `Strategy`.
+Custom logic should extend this base class.